 - The Associate of Arts degree may be earned by any student who completes: (a) Areas A, B, C, D, and E of the Core Curriculum, and (b) any Area F of the Core Curriculum.
 The minimum number of semester hours needed to fulfill these requirements is 60. - No more than 40 semester hours of transfer credit may be applied toward degree requirements; a minimum of 20 semester hours of lower division credit must be completed in residence. - 3.
 The minimum cumulative grade point average for graduation is 2.00. - 4.
 Students must demonstrate proficiency in reading and writing by passing the Regents' Testing Program Examination of the University System of Georgia.
 The test should be taken after completion of English 1102 or no later than the semester following the accumulation of 30 semester hours of earned credit. - 5.
 A State of Georgia Legislative requirement states that degree candidates must possess and demonstrate a reasonable mastery of United States history, Georgia history, the United States Constitution, and the Georgia Constitution.
 These requirements are met by the successful completion of POLS 1101 or 1101H and HIST 2111 or 2111H or HIST 2112 or 2112H.
-The Department of History offers an exemption test to transfer students whose American history course did not include Georgia history, and the Department of Political Science offers an exemption test to transfer students whose political science course did not include Georgia Constitution. - 6.
+The VSU Office of Testing in Powell Hall West offers an exemption test to transfer students whose American history course did not include Georgia history or whose political science course did not include Georgia Constitution. - 6.
 Students must apply for and be accepted in the Associate of Arts degree program prior to completion of Associate of Arts degree requirements. - Academic advisement of students seeking the Associate of Arts degree shall be the responsibility of the Dean, College of Arts and Sciences. - An application for the degree along with evidence of payment of the graduation fee must be submitted to the Registrar two semesters prior to the anticipated graduation date.